• Skip to main content

 • Made without condensed milk

-• Perfect to serve during any gatherings or holidays
+• Perfect to serve during any gatherings or holidays like Christmas

 • Customizable and fun to garnish!

-• Vegan, dairy-free and gluten-free
+• Vegan, dairy-free and gluten-free (and high-in-protein)

 • Peanut Butter: you will need the natural kind made only with peanuts (and a little salt) that's pourable.
 Do not use the kind of peanut butter that's solid and made with sugar.

 • Maple syrup: I think agave nectar should work too.
-Maple syrup is amazing in flavor in this recipe, but also makes the fudge SO smooth and prevent it from being gritty.
+Maple syrup is amazing in flavor in this recipe, but also makes the fudge SO smooth and prevents it from being gritty.
 Do not swap for regular sugar!

 • Coconut oil: regular oil won't work, so make sure to use coconut oil and no other kinds.
-When coconut oil chills, it become creamy and firm, which will be responsible for the texture of the fudge.
+When coconut oil chills, it becomes creamy and firm, which will be responsible for the texture of the fudge.
 Use refined coconut oil if looking for a fudge without any coconut flavor.

 • Vanilla extract: you can omit it if you don't have any, but it adds such a great flavor and boosts the sweetness of this treat.

-• In process picture: showing the ingredients needed to make this recipe in a bowl.
+In process picture: showing the ingredients needed to make this recipe in a bowl.

-• In process picture: there is a whisk stirring a sauce in a bowl.
+In process picture: there is a whisk stirring a sauce in a bowl.

-• In process picture: there is a peanut butter mixture pouring in a loaf pan.
+In process picture: there is a peanut butter mixture pouring in a loaf pan.

-• In process picture: there is a hand garnishing a peanut butter mixture that's in a loaf pan.
+In process picture: there is a hand garnishing a peanut butter mixture that's in a loaf pan.

-Helpful tips
+💡 Helpful tips

 • Feel free to use crunchy peanut butter if you would like a crunchier texture with pieces of peanuts within the fudge.
 In any case, be sure to use a natural peanut butter that's pourable for best results!